Prometheus-X-association/t-ai-carisma/docs/README.md

 ### Integrations via Connector

-It's planned to use a PDC to share AI Analysis Reports with the building block "distributed data visualiation".
+It's planned to use a PDC to share AI Analysis Reports with the building block "distributed data visualization".

 ## Relevant Standards